sgromme/pythonasyncio/README.md

 # pythonasyncio
 Using Asyncio in Python.
-Well written O'Reilly book , some note, cheatsheet and checklist.
+Well written O'Reilly book , some notes, cheatsheet and checklist.